 1. Budget Saver

-Meal planning is a HUGE help to avoid unplanned eating out.
+Meal planning is a HUGE help in avoiding unplanned eating out.
 I for one HATE every time we have had to eat out because I didn’t plan the meal.
 I enjoy eating out, but on my terms, not because we have to.

 When you plan your meals, you can more easily make better food choices and introduced a variety of foods.
 You can intentionally plan for fruits, vegetables, and nutrient-dense food which make for a healthier family.